Tyne-class lifeboat: History

 The last Tyne class boat in RNLI service was at Wicklow and this was withdrawn on 4 April 2019.

+14 Tyne-class lifeboats continued in service with other rescue services around the world.
+As of March 2025, 11 are still listed in service, but as updates for eight boats in China are not forthcoming, and only one boat at Ningbo still showing any activity, the number of Tyne-class lifeboats still in service is believed to be four.

 Design

 The unusual design of this lifeboat derives from the requirement to deploy from slipway stations built for previous generations of lifeboats, with limited clearance.
 The Tyne also lies afloat at stations where the approaches, or operating areas, are particularly shallow.
 As the lifeboat's propellers are protected by heavy bilge keels, she is particularly well suited to operate where there is a danger of hitting the bottom, or tapping as it is known colloquially.

 The Tyne has a steel hull and aluminium superstructure.
 The first two were powered by General Motors 8V-71 diesels of 425 bhp, but the production boats switched to the newer GM 6V-92 of the same power.
 In the 1990s some boats were re-engined with Detroit Diesel 92 DDEC six-cylinder engines of 565 bhp.
 During the course of production the weight of the boats increased by over 1 ton; this required an increase in superstructure volume to preserve the self-righting capability, resulting in the height of the aft cabin being raised.
 Later, further doubts about the self-righting capability resulted in air bags being added to the aft cabin roof.